 However Sudden Unexpected Deaths in Infancy (SUDI) have not decreased recently.
 These include sudden unexpected deaths from medical problems (illnesses or conditions that a baby may have been born with) and injuries.
 But the most common causes of SUDI are fatal sleep accidents.
 Fatal sleep accidents have not decreased in recent years.

-Much of the information in this topic comes from the Red Nose (SIDS and Kids) publication 'Sudden Unexpected Deaths in Infancy (SUDI) - Frequently asked questions'
+Much of the information in this topic comes from the Red Nose (formerly SIDS and Kids) information about safe sleep

 What not to do